 5. Regularly Review Your Budget

-When you start putting a budget together, keep in mind that this is going to be an ongoing process.
+When you start putting a balanced budget together, keep in mind that this is going to be an ongoing process.
 This isn’t the type of thing where you set it and then put everything on autopilot.
 Your budget is an active document that needs to be assessed and updated monthly, or as needed.

 The first piece of this is to make sure that your budget is accomplishing its goal.
-This means that you it should help you to save money, but it shouldn’t shackle you to the point of unhappiness.
+This means that it should help you to save money, but it shouldn’t shackle you to the point of unhappiness.

 Next, you’ll want to take stock of any major changes in your life that will affect your budget.
 For example, if something has happened that will affect your income – maybe you’ve lost your job or gotten a promotion – this will likely affect certain areas of your budget.

 Or maybe a pipe in your house bursts and you need to take care of some water damage as soon as possible.
-In this instance, if you don’t have an emergency savings fund at the ready, you may need to tap into your line of credit to help with the repairs.
+In this instance, if you don’t have an emergency savings fund at the ready, you may need to tap into your line of credit or credit card to help with the repairs.
 You might need to divert some of the money you had designated towards your savings and use it to pay off your line of credit instead.

 Either way, changes to your expenses can happen and when they do, those changes will need to be reflected in your budget.